 Real estate professionals continue to be more optimistic about the direction of home values than homeowners.
 Forty-eight percent of real estate professionals expect home values to increase, up from 37 percent last quarter.
 Twenty-seven percent of homeowners expect home values to increase, up from 25 percent last quarter.

 Eighty-two percent of real estate professionals and 59 percent of homeowners think home values will increase in the next two years.
 In contrast, just six percent of real estate professionals and 15 percent of home owners think home values will decrease in the next two years.
 Twelve percent of real estate professionals and 26 percent of homeowners think home values will stay the same in the next two years.

-Twelve percent of real estate professionals expect home values to increase in the next six months, down five percent from last quarter.
-Fifteen percent of homeowners expect home values to increase in the next six months, down nine percent from last quarter.
+Fourteen percent of real estate professionals expect home values to decrease in the next six months, down from 22 percent from last quarter.
+Twenty-four percent of homeowners expect home values to decrease in the next six months, down from 25 percent from last quarter.